pkurogerjs/sigcomm_2019/getting_around.md

 <a href="#t5">**The Temple of Heaven (16 km from the venue)**</a>
 -->

+There are many places of interest in Beijing for sightseeing.
+We give a brief introduction to 5 of the most famous places.
 For more travel information about sightseeing, food, shops, leisure and hotels, please visit [http://www.ebeijing.gov.cn/Travel/](http://www.ebeijing.gov.cn/Travel/).

 <span id="t1">**The Forbidden City&nbsp;&nbsp;(9.8 km from the venue)**</span>